ledeprogram/courses/foundations/mapping/merging-qgis-simple/README.md

 **AKA mapping state median income like a pro**

-## The Data
+# The Data

-Whenever your'e mapping data, you have two pieces of info: the mappable half and the data half.
-Sometimes they come together (hurricane shapefile) or sometimes they come apart (shapefile + csv).
+When you're mapping data, you'll have two pieces of info: the part that goes on the map, and the data associated with the part that goes on the map.
+Sometimes they come together (e.g. the hurricane shapefile contained evac zone data) or sometimes they come apart (state shapefile + csv of median incomes).
 In the latter case, you have to merge them.

-### The state-based income csv
+### The data half: the state-based income csv

 Just like we did with Google Fusion Tables, it's the same data you used with the census (just in CSV form).
 Looks something like this: